PIX3LFLUX/HSmartKArt-EE/README.md

 3. Cross-domain communication
 4. Scalability

 To meet this demands the following design has been elaborated:
 	![MQTT-based E/E architecture](images/mqttee.png)

 This is the generic design of an E/E architecture based on the MQTT protocol for future vehicle systems.
-All components are located on the vehicle except the cloud devices of course.
 Its modulare and centralized structure paired with the Bridges and the characteristics of the MQTT protocol compose an architecture suitable as a vehicle platform for sophisticated networks.
 Global access of the data enables cloud-based services.

 ### Reference deployment
 For the purpose of prototyping a Raspberry Pi is used as an embedded platform.
 Also a public MQTT Broker provided by HiveMQ is used.
 The main components of the design are:
 * **CAN-to-MQTT Bridge**: This device is a Raspberry Pi with a CAN HAT.
 It listens directly on the	CAN bus and grabs CAN frames.
 The frames can be processed and/or published.
 Which CAN frames the device publishes is configured by a XML configuration file.
 So this device is essentially a CAN-to-MQTT Bridge.